Wolff: Mercedes has lost a guiding light in legendary Lauda

 "It was a privilege to count him among our team and moving to witness just how much it meant to him to be part of the team's success.
 Whenever he walked the floor in Brackley and Brixworth, or delivered one of his famous motivational speeches, he brought an energy that nobody else could replicate.

 "Niki, you are quite simple irreplaceable, there will never be another like you.
-It was our honour to call you our chairman - and my privilege to call you my friend."
+It was our honor to call you our chairman - and my privilege to call you my friend."